Calif. Tightens Mask Mandate Amid Surge In COVID-19 Cases

 The new rules broaden previous guidance on when people should wear masks.

-The state rule mirrors the Los Angeles County’s guidance which says residents “should use a clean face-covering anytime they will be in contact with other people who are not household members in public or private spaces.”
+The state rule mirrors the Los Angeles County’s guidance, which says residents “should use a clean face-covering anytime they will be in contact with other people who are not household members in public or private spaces,” but tightens rules in Orange County — where some were not happy.

+“I mean, we’ve been locked down for about seven or eight months now, and people are mentally kind of tired of it,” Michael Norrbom said.
+“Imposing more restrictions like this, I don’t think is going to be the best thing.”

+But many said that if wearing face coverings means a faster return to the red tier, they’ll comply.

 (© Copyright 2020 CBS Broadcasting Inc. All Rights Reserved.
 City News Service contributed to this report.)